 Continue reading “This Is The End – Film Review”

-Originally published in 1999, The Perks Of Being A Wallflower is a coming-of-age epistolary novel written by American novelist Stephen Chbosky.
-Adapted by the author himself, the film adaptation was released late last year, as the modern story follows shy and unpopular freshman Charlie (Logan Lerman), who is nervous about beginning his first year of high school.
+Based on Stephen Chbosky‘s 1999 book of the same name, and directed and written by the author himself, The Perks Of Being A Wallflower follows the shy and unpopular freshman, Charlie (Logan Lerman), who is nervous about beginning his first year of high school.
 Taken under the wings of two seniors, Patrick (Ezra Miller) and Sam (Emma Watson), Charlie is welcomed into the real world of friendships, first loves, drugs, and the general awkwardnesses of adolescence, as the people he meets who help him to find out who he really is.
 But is it only a matter of time before his traumatised past creeps up on him again?

 Directed by Stephen Chbosky and based on his own novel of the same name, first published in 1999, The Perks of Being a Wallflower is a modern-coming of age story that follows shy and unpopular freshman Charlie (Logan Lerman), who is nervous about beginning his first year of high school.
 Taken under the wings of two seniors, Patrick (Ezra Miller) and Sam (Emma Watson), Charlie is welcomed into the real world of friendships, first loves, drugs, and the general awkwardnesses of adolescence, as the people he meets who help him to find out who he really is.
 But is it only a matter of time before his traumatised past creeps up on him again?